McKaskle v. Wiggins: Decision

-In a split 6–3 decision, the court found that Wiggins' right to present his own defense was not violated, since "it appears that he was allowed to make his own appearances as he saw fit and that his standby counsel's unsolicited involvement was held within reasonable limits."
+In a split 6–3 decision, the Supreme Court found that Wiggins' right to present his own defense was not violated, since "it appears that he was allowed to make his own appearances as he saw fit and that his standby counsel's unsolicited involvement was held within reasonable limits."
 Judge Sandra Day O'Connor delivered the opinion of the Court, in which Chief Justice Burger, Powell, Rehnquist, and Stevens joined.
-Blackmun concurred in the result.
+Blackmun concurred in the result without writing a separate opinion.
 White filed a dissenting opinion, in which Brennan and Marshall joined.